michisco/starter-hugo-academic/content/event/example/index.md

 ---
 abstract: The Global Game Jam® (GGJ) is the world's largest game creation event taking place around the globe, typically at physical locations.
 A "game jam" is essentially a hackathon focused on game development.
-Theme: Home
+This theme edition was "Home"
 slides: ""
 url_pdf: ""
 summary: Partecipating in GGJ 20219